Art & Culture in Purvanchal

 Purvanchal has basically 4 divisions for culture and language, 1-Eastern-Awadhi in the west, 2- Western-Bhojpuri in the east, 3- Baghelkhand region in the south and 4- Nepal region in the north.
 Most of the part of Purvanchal is the plane area and it connects with western Bihar reason and has mixed cultures in this area.

-Art in Purvanchal
+Art and Culture in Purvanchal

 Gorakhpur Terracotta is world famous and you will find some very interesting ones here.
 The Terracotta Town is about 9 to 17 km from Gorakhpur city.
 There are many villages famous for terracotta products.